zeusdeux/gradlew-tab-completion/Readme.md

 ## Limitations

-This auto completion script can't really give you completions across multiple projects (yet).
+- This auto completion script can't really give you completions across multiple projects (yet).
+- The first run takes a bit long since it runs `./gradlew tasks` the first time to parse out the actual tasks
+- It doesn't give you updated completions if a new task is added, deleted or if some task is renamed until you run `setupGradleTasksList` again